Image Interfaces Have Become Much More Diverse Over The Years With The Advancement Of Technology, Especially In The Field Of Graphics Cards.

 Sometimes it is necessary to use converter cables to use image ports, which are sometimes very useful.
 For example, HDMI and DVI interfaces can be easily converted through a simple converter.
 Some DisplayPort connections also support DVI and HDMI with one converter.
 However, this does not include all DisplayPort ports.

-Although this is not usually the case with Full HD, for higher resolutions, make sure your device is able to support the desired resolution.
+Although this is not usually the case with Full HD, make sure your device can support the desired resolution for higher resolutions.